Need to save some cash? Take a closer look at how you drive and maintain your car: you’ll be surprised how many unnecessary costs can be avoided.

 Many drivers waste hundreds of litres (and Rands) of fuel each year, simply because they keep their cars idling when it’s not necessary.
 Waiting for the kids to get in the car?
 Turn off the engine, even if you’re only waiting for two minutes.
 Those minutes add up, and an idling engine uses a lot of fuel.
 Idling unnecessarily is also bad for the environment.

-Air-conditioning is a wonderful thing, especially in the middle of an African summer, but it costs you a lot in fuel money.
-No matter what car you drive, switching on the air-con will increase your fuel consumption.
+This isn’t much of a concern during winter, but during the summer, you may need to keep in mind that air-conditioning costs you a lot in fuel money.
+No matter what car you drive, switching on the aircon will increase your fuel consumption.
 In order to save, try to use it sparingly by cooling down your car and then switching off the aircon for the rest of the drive.
 You’ll be surprised how long the interior remains cool.

 Vehicle tyres are not only expensive all on their own, but can cost you a silly amount of money if they’re not kept at the correct pressure.
 Make a habit of checking your tyre pressure whenever you fill up.
 Underinflated tyres add significant friction, which means the engine needs to work harder, and that burns more fuel.
 Regular checks can save you a lot of money.